xd2287/transformers/docs/source/en/model_doc/fnet.md

 This model was contributed by [gchhablani](https://huggingface.co/gchhablani).
 The original code can be found [here](https://github.com/google-research/google-research/tree/master/f_net).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [fnet](https://huggingface.co/models?other=fnet)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)